Our new legally separate company

 What you need to know

-- To make sure we get legal separation right, we will be commencing separation activities across the ESO and Electricity Transmission (ET) from autumn 2018.
-This means you’ll start to see the ESO and ET acting as separate entities ahead of the April 2019 go-live date.
+- To make sure we get legal separation right, we commenced separation activities across the ESO and Electricity Transmission (ET) in autumn 2018.
+This means you have already started to see the ESO and ET acting as separate entities ahead of the April 2019 go-live date.

-- NGESO will continue to align to National Grid’s purpose, vision, and values, but will have its own visual identity.
+- NGESO will continue to align to National Grid’s purpose, vision, and values, but has its own visual identity with a new brand, identity and website.

 - Our support functions will continue to provide their services to all businesses within the National Grid Group through a business partner model that maintains existing efficiencies.

-- Warwick-based NGESO employees will be based in a separate part of the building from other National Grid companies.
-From April 2019, there will be a separate entrance for NGESO.
+- Warwick-based NGESO employees are now based in a separate building from other National Grid companies called Faraday House.
+Faraday House now has a separate entrance and facilities for NGESO.

 - Wokingham-based NGESO colleagues are already physically separate from other employees and will, therefore, remain in their current location.